Molecular gas scaling relations for local star-forming galaxies in the low-$M_*$ regime: Statistical methods

 where $C$ is the number of definite concordances among the $n(n-1)/2$ pairs of data and $D$ is the number of definite discordances.
 Due to the presence of upper limits, some pairs cannot be determined to be discordant or concordant.
 This fact is taken into account by renormalizing the original Kendall's tau (for details see \citealt{oakesConsistencyKendallTau2008}).
 The resulting measure can range in value from -1 to 1 with values close to zero indicating statistical independence of the two variables.
-To test for non-linear trends, we additionally bin the data and employ survival analysis in the form of the non-parametric Kaplan-Meier estimator \citep{KaplanMeier1958} to calculate the median for each bin.
-This method is well suited to retrieve a median even for bins with detection fractions as low as 20\% \citep[e.g.][]{caletteHIH2TOSTELLARMASS2018}, albeit with large uncertainties.
-Consequently, we are able to estimate median cold gas masses and derived quantities even for the low-mass galaxies, where our data are dominated by CO non-detections.
+To test for nonlinear trends, we additionally bin the data and employ survival analysis in the form of the nonparametric Kaplan-Meier estimator \citep{KaplanMeier1958} to calculate the median for each bin. {\bx We follow the method outlined in \citet{LeeWangStatisticalMethods}, which is well suited to retrieve a median even for bins with detection fractions as low as 20\% \citep[e.g.,][]{caletteHIH2TOSTELLARMASS2018}, albeit with large uncertainties.} Consequently, we are able to estimate median cold gas masses and derived quantities even for the low-mass galaxies, where our data are dominated by CO non-detections.
 We choose bin sizes such that each bin is populated by roughly the same number of galaxies to ensure that the calculated median is not dominated by random fluctuations due to low number statistics.
-As a consequence, the bins at both ends of the mass distribution (Fig.~\ref{fig:bpt}) are considerably larger than at the center.
+As a consequence, the bins at both ends of the mass distribution (Fig.~\ref{fig:bpt}) are considerably larger than at the centre.